June 17, 2026 at 9:00 AM Eastern

 Answer: Advisors work with clients to use credit strategically, whether to manage liquidity, finance major lifestyle purchases, support business opportunities, or preserve investment positions, while aligning borrowing decisions with long‑term wealth goals.

 Escalent, an independent market research company, conducted an online survey on behalf of Bank of America Private Bank among 1,431 wealthy individuals in the United States.
-Respondents were ages 21 or older with at least $3 million in investable assets, excluding primary residence.
+Respondents were ages 21 or older with at least three million dollars in investable assets, excluding primary residence.
 Participants were sourced from multiple panel providers targeting wealthy individuals.
 The survey was fielded from January 8, 2026, to February 5, 2026.
 Data were weighted to reflect the U.S. high‑net‑worth population by age, investable assets, region, and gender, and respondents are not necessarily clients of Bank of America or its wealth and investment management businesses.

 Bank of America is one of the world’s leading financial institutions, serving individual consumers, small and middle-market businesses and large corporations with a full range of banking, investing, asset management and other financial and risk management products and services.
 The company provides unmatched convenience in the United States, serving nearly 70 million clients with approximately 3,500 retail financial centers, approximately 15,000 ATMs (automated teller machines) and award-winning digital banking with approximately 59 million verified digital users.
 Bank of America is a global leader in wealth management, corporate and investment banking and trading across a broad range of asset classes, serving corporations, governments, institutions and individuals around the world.
 As the #1 small business lender in the United States (FDIC), Bank of America offers industry leading support to approximately 4 million small business households through a suite of innovative, easy-to-use online products and services.
 The company serves clients through operations across the United States, its territories and more than 35 countries.
 Bank of America Corporation stock (NYSE: BAC) is listed on the New York Stock Exchange.